RCMG volunteers are dedicated to learning, teaching, and nurturing a common love of gardening throughout our local community.

-Ramsey County Master Gardener volunteers educate residents in University researched-based, eco-friendly gardening to improve physical and environmental health.
+Ramsey County Master Gardener volunteers educate residents in research-based, eco-friendly gardening to improve physical and environmental health.

-Ramsey County Master Gardeners is a 501(c)(3) nonprofit founded in 1995 and governed by a board of directors.
+The Ramsey County Master Gardener Volunteer Program is a 501(c)(3) nonprofit founded in 1995 and governed by a board of directors.
 Our Master Gardener volunteers are trained by the University of Minnesota Extension program and educate the public about a variety of horticulture topics.